Advanced Procedure for Severe Aortic Stenosis

 Patients who are suffering with severe aortic stenosis have a minimally invasive surgical option available at Texoma Medical Center.
 Transcatheter Aortic Valve Replacement (TAVR) is an advanced heart valve replacement procedure that offers new hope to patients who have aortic valve stenosis and are not candidates for open-heart surgery.
 It is a minimally invasive procedure, which can help make for a shorter hospital stay.

 What is Aortic Stenosis?

 Aortic stenosis is a common heart condition that is caused by the narrowing of the heart’s aortic valve due to a buildup of calcium deposits.
 When the valve narrows, it does not open or close properly, which makes the heart work harder to pump blood through the body.
-Over time, this can cause the heart to weaken and function poorly, which can lead to heart failure and an increased risk for sudden cardiac death.
+Over time, this can cause the heart to weaken and function poorly, which can lead to heart failure, valve problems and an increased risk for sudden cardiac death.